 I ended up playing Softball for 3 years for the Marlay Mustangs in the Leinster Softball League and winning one Championship.
 Through this I again got involved in American Football, going to watch the Shamrock Bowl in Tallaght Stadium, and offering to do the stats for Dublin Bay Raptors, before becoming their Team Manager and a delegate to the IAFA Flag Football AGM in 2019.

-I played Basketball for my School (St. Colmcille’s Knocklyon), plenty of Street Soccer, Badminton (Knocklyon Social Badmintob Club) and Ran the Belfield Mile.
+I played Basketball & Olympic Handball for my School (St. Colmcille’s Knocklyon), plenty of Street Soccer, Badminton (Knocklyon Social Badminton Club), Ran the Belfield Mile (UCD) and played Chess for Trinity College in the Annual Colours Match with UCD.

-I have also gone to watch American Football (Dublin Tornadoes, Dublin Rebels & the big College games), Basketball (Denny Notre Dame 1990s, Dublin Inter 2000s, Templeogue & Eanna 2010s), Baseball (Ireland, Dublin City Hurricanes & Dublin Black Sox), Soccer (Ireland, Shamrock Rovers & Knocklyon United), GAA (Ballyboden St. Enda’s & St. Colmcille’s Knocklyon), Rugby Union (Leinster, St. Mary’s & Templeogue College), Rugby League (Tallaght Tigers), Athletics (The Dublin Marathon).
+I have also gone to watch American Football (Dublin Tornadoes, Dublin Rebels & the big College games), Basketball (Denny Notre Dame 1990s, Dublin Inter 2000s, Templeogue & Eanna 2010s), Baseball (Ireland, Dublin City Hurricanes & Dublin Black Sox), Soccer (Ireland, Shamrock Rovers & Knocklyon United), GAA (Ballyboden St. Enda’s), Rugby Union (Leinster, St. Mary’s & Templeogue College), Rugby League (Tallaght Tigers), Athletics (The Dublin Marathon).
 Motorsport (The Rally of Ireland) and the Royal Dublin Society Horse Show.

 I have played most of the sports on this website at least twice.